 Dog-Friendly Pubs & Breweries in Lakes Entrance

 Another dog-friendly option around Lakes Entrance is to head to Red Bluff Brewers, just east of town, at least on Friday, Saturday and Sunday.

 We missed visiting as we visited Lakes Entrance mid-week, but I’ve heard great things about the burgers and fish tacos served up by the resident food trucks, plus their great range of beers.
 Double check their hours before visiting.

 Dog-Friendly Accommodation in Lakes Entrance

 During our visit to Lakes Entrance we stayed at the Prime Pet-Friendly Tourist Park.
 This small family-run park is just a short walk from the waterfront, and is pet-friendly year round.

 As well as the pet-friendly powered sites that we camped on, they also offer cabins, cottages and vans, that are 100% dog-friendly.
 (Although one cabin is restricted to hypoallergenic dogs only, for owners with allergies.)
 There’s also a dog wash, an off-leash dog run (formerly the children’s playground), a washing machine for pet bedding and even Dog Day Care Kennels.

-If you’re after a luxurious stay for a large group, another fabulous option is Country House Retreat.
+A fabulous option for a luxurious stay for a large group is Country House Retreat.
 This four-bedroom farmhouse 10 minutes west of Lakes Entrance can sleep up to 10, and includes an outdoor entertaining area and hot tub.
 Well-behaved pets are allowed year-round, including inside, except in bedrooms.
 The property is securely fenced and includes a wire/chain run.